fonttools/fonttools/Doc/README.md

 The fontTools project documentation updates continuously on Read the Docs as the project source changes.

-The documentation is available at **TODO - RTD URL when pushed and available**.
+The documentation is hosted at https://fonttools.readthedocs.io/.

 ## Contents